 Q: Is it true that students may use participation in Marching Band toward the waiver for Physical Education?

 A: Yes.
 Marching Band and Drill Team members may pick up a physical education waiver from the guidance office and have it signed by the band director at the conclusion of the marching band season (late October).
 Two waivers total (two separate years or used in combination with a waiver from a varsity sport) can fulfill the student's physical education requirement.
 To qualify, the student have been an active participant the entire season: excessive absences or long-term "non-performance" situations may prevent a student from qualifying for the waiver.

 A: In order to support the activities and events of the band program, many parent volunteers are needed throughout the year.
-The boosters meet monthly (typically the 1st Wednesday of each month) for an hour to coordinate event volunteers, fundraising ideas and other band-support activities.
-There are an outstanding team of caring parents who enjoy working with the band kids (and put up with the staff)!
+The parent association meets monthly (typically the 1st Wednesday of each month) for an hour to coordinate event volunteers, fundraising ideas and other band-support activities.
+This are an outstanding team of caring parents who enjoy working with the band kids (and put up with the staff)!

 Q: How busy is band the rest of the year?

 A: Once marching band season ends, high school band has a much calmer activity schedule.
 The core classes (Concert Band and Honors Wind Ensemble) perform about 3 more concerts and sometimes elect to go to Ohio Music Education Association Contest.
 The Jazz Band typically has 3-4 additional performances per year.
 All high school band students perform on a rotating basis in the Pep Band.
 Students elect which performances/games to attend, but there are minimum performance requirements to be met during the year.

 Q: How Does Drill Team Fit into the Picture?